Skip to content

 2. The person's personal welfare.

-The Court has the power to make decisions regardless of whether there has been a request for them to do so, as long as this is in the person's Best Interests.
+The Court has the power to make decisions regardless of whether there has been a request for it to do so, as long as this is in the person's Best Interests.

-The Court has the power to amend any order it makes at any time if it feels that this is no longer in the person's Best Interests.
+The Court has the power to amend any order it makes at any time where it is satisfied that the order is no longer in the person's Best Interests.

-For further information about appointing a Deputy, and the role of a Deputy click here.
+For further information about appointing a Deputy, and the role of a Deputy, see: Section 5, Deputies.

-1. It deems this in the person's Best Interests; and
+1. It considers this in the person's Best Interests; and

-2. In the case of a deprivation under DoLS, the person is eligible to be deprived of their liberty under Schedule 1A of the Mental Capacity Act.
+2. The person is eligible to be deprived of their liberty under Schedule 1A of the Mental Capacity Act (this Schedule prevents the Mental Capacity Act from authorising the detention where the Mental Health Act regime applies).

-Although the Court has the power to authorise detention it cannot authorise a Deprivation of Liberty under the Deprivation of Liberty Safeguards.
-If a DoLS authorisation is required the Court must either:
+Although the Court has the power to authorise detention in any setting, it cannot grant an authorisation under the Deprivation of Liberty Safeguards (DoLS).
+A DoLS authorisation is required when the person is detained in a care home or hospital and must be granted by the supervisory body (Local Authority).

 1. Direct the supervisory body (Local Authority) to authorise a deprivation; or

-2. Direct the managing authority to request a standard authorisation.
+2. Direct the managing authority (manager of the care home or hospital) to request a standard authorisation.

-The Court of Protection and the High Court both have powers to transfer proceedings relating to a person under 18 from one Court to the other when granted the authority to do so by the Lord Chief Justice.
+The Court of Protection and the Family Division of the High Court both have powers to transfer proceedings relating to a person under 18 from one Court to the other.
+It is common for the Family Division to transfer cases involving children who are deprived of their liberty to the Court of Protection when they are 16 years old.

-Under section 21A of the Mental Capacity Act the Court has powers to review any standard or urgent DoLS authorisation at any time that it deems it in the person's Best Interests to do so.
+Under section 21A of the Mental Capacity Act the Court has powers to review any standard or urgent DoLS authorisation.
+It may do so upon receiving an application or of its own initiative if it considers that to be in the person’s Best Interests.

 The Court can question: